Construction has begun on Istanbul City Museum14 / 02 / 2018

-Designed by Alper Derinbogaz and established by Istanbul Metropolitan Municipality, Museum of Istanbul will be standing as a landmark contributing to urban life with its permanent exhibition spaces, library, children’s workshop, event hall, activity areas, restaurants, cafes and a temporary exhibition hall.
+Designed by Alper Derinboğaz and established by Istanbul Metropolitan Municipality, Museum of Istanbul will stand as a landmark contributing to urban life with permanent exhibition spaces, a library, children’s workshop, event hall, activity areas, restaurants, cafes and a temporary exhibition hall.

-The museum building gives the impression of being carved out of a solid mass and has a low profile that communicates with the historic city walls nearby.
-Architect Alper Derinbogaz claims that massive slits on this mass invite visitors to a journey where they can follow the story of Istanbul as if they are wandering through the cracks of an archaeological relic.
+The museum building gives the impression of being carved out of a solid block, and has a low profile that interacts with the historic city walls nearby.
+Architect Alper Derinboğaz claims that the huge clefts on this block invite visitors on a journey, where they can follow the story of Istanbul as if wandering through the cracks of an archaeological relic.

-Derinbogaz believes that Istanbul’s original geography has a leading role in the fate of the city and the new museum will reflect the traces of this geography.
-The structure, formed by a split of a whole is penetrated by a pedestrian bridge from this cleft that emulates the discrete morphology of the city, as if recalling the merits of the Istanbul topography divided by the sea.
-The museum serves a holistic and unusual experience that appeals to the senses not only by its fragmented form but also by means of its courtyard within, the terrace garden upon and varied openings around it.
+Derinboğaz believes that Istanbul’s original geography has a leading role in the fate of the city, and the new museum will reflect the traces of this geography.
+The structure, formed by splitting a whole, is penetrated by a pedestrian bridge through this cleft, emulating the discrete morphology of the city, as though recalling the merits of Istanbul’s sea-divided topography.
+The museum serves up a holistic and unusual experience that appeals to the senses, not only with its fragmented form, but also by means of its inner courtyard, the roof terrace garden, and varied adjacent openings.